 What it means

-Demand generation is the operating system for creating, capturing, and qualifying B2B demand.
+Demand generation is the discipline of creating, capturing, and qualifying B2B demand.
 Creation builds preference before a buyer is in-market; capture converts existing intent through channels like paid search, SEO, review sites, and sales follow-up; qualification decides which demand deserves human attention.
 Demand gen fails when companies only fund capture, because capture without creation eventually drains the market it depends on.

 -